CDCgov/NEDSS-Helm/argocd/README.md

 ## Notes
+- Update Chart.yaml version, matching release tag when committing according to a release
 - Deleting helm will not delete ArgoCD Applications.
     - If helm upgrade is failing or stuck, delete and deploy helm.
 Since ArgoCD Application are not deleted, previous Application will be updated.
 - job-wait.yaml adds a sleep in order to orchestrate service deployment